-Total sales to the Ugu District Municipality remained "constant" during the 2018/2019 financial year.
-The flattening out of sales to Ugu DM may be attributed to the active detection and leak repairs undertaken by the municipality.
-In addition, the municipality has experienced challenges in existing supply to various areas.
+Total sales to the Ugu District Municipality remained "constant" during the 2019/2020 financial year.
+The flattening out of sales to Ugu DM may be attributed to challenges in existing supply to various areas, as well as installed capacity constraints at the various WTP's.

-The expected growth in sales to the Municipality is estimated at 2.0% in the 2019/2020 financial year and 2.4% in 2020/2021 (Figure 3.9).
+The expected growth in sales to the Municipality is estimated at 4.0% in the 2020/2021 financial year and 3.0% in 2021/2022 (Figure 3.9).
 The current water resources are insufficient to meet the projected water demands.
 Furthermore, the water requirements exclude an estimated 25 M&/day suppressed demand within the supply area as a result of infrastructure constraints.
 Although the water resources within the local rivers and dams have recovered, the area is still augmented by up to 70% from the Mgeni System via the South Coast Augmentation Pipeline and the South Coast Pipeline.